projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    API and PIO handler by *register_inout()* API or INOUT_PORT() macro.

--  **PCI Init**: PCI initialization scans PCI bus/slot/function to identify each configured PCI device on the acrn-dm command line and initializes their configuration space by calling their dedicated vdev_init() function.
-For more detail of DM PCI emulation please refer to section 4.6.
+-  **PCI Init**: PCI initialization scans the PCI bus/slot/function to identify each configured PCI device on the acrn-dm command line and initializes their configuration space by calling their dedicated vdev_init() function.
+For more details on the DM PCI emulation, refer to `PCI Emulation`_.

 -  **ACPI Build**: If there is "-A" option in acrn-dm command line, DM will build ACPI table into its VM's F-Segment (0xf2400).
 This